svantejonssonITHS/Testing-och-TypeScript-Laboration-1/docs/AUTH0.md

   <img alt="API authorization settings" src="./images/10-settings-api-authorization.png" />
 </details>

-Then we want to navigate to `User Managment` in the sidebar and then press the `Create User` button.
+Then we want to navigate to `User Managment > Users` in the sidebar and then press the `Create User` button.

 <details>
   <summary>Image example</summary>